webdriverio/webdriverio/packages/wdio-spec-reporter/README.md

 ```

 ### sauceLabsSharableLinks
-Be default the test results in Sauce Labs can only be viewed by a team member from the same team, not by a team member
+By default the test results in Sauce Labs can only be viewed by a team member from the same team, not by a team member
 from a different team.
 This options will enable [sharable links](https://wiki.saucelabs.com/display/DOCS/Building+Sharable+Links+to+Test+Results)
 by default, which means that all tests that are executed in Sauce Labs can be viewed by everybody.
 Just add `sauceLabsSharableLinks: false`, as shown below, in the reporter options to disable this feature.